JonathanCarlsen/performance_drivers/README.md

    ```

 2. **Edit `CONFIG` (optional)**
-   - Set the default target ticker, change factor groups, or add new entries using the `{ "name": "...", "ticker": "..." }` format.
+   - Set the default target ticker via `CONFIG["default_target"]`, change factor groups, or add new entries using the `{ "name": "...", "ticker": "..." }` format.
    - Adjust `rebased_top_n` to control how many highly correlated drivers appear in the rebased chart.

 3. **Run the script**